material-motion/material-motion/concepts/plan-execution-pattern.md

 Separating plans of motion from their execution is important because:

 - It allows execution to occur in a separate, potentially non-blocking context.
-- Execution relies on code.
-Plans, on the other hand, can be represented in rich user interfaces.
-Plans can also be sent over the wire.
-This enables design tooling and engineering to communicate in a similar "language".
+- It enables design tooling and engineering to communicate in a similar "language" (the plans) and not strictly code.

 ### A plan of motion